Mary Verghese: Death and legacy

-Rehabilitation Institute, CMC Vellore.
+Rehabilitation Institute, CMC Vellore

 The Mary Varghese Institute of Rehabilitation is part of the Physical Medicine and Rehabilitation Department of the Christian Medical College Vellore.

 The Rehabilitation Institute in Bagayam, Vellore continues to help people with disabilities.

 The institute treats people with spinal cord injury, stroke, traumatic brain or head injury, amputations (lost limbs), children with cerebral palsy and many other less common problems.
 Dr Mary is constantly remembered as the pioneer she was - starting a service that is still going more than 50 years later.
 As a disabled member in her community with a lack of resources, Dr. Mary returned to India with the Rehabilitation Institute and began to receive patients.
 Dr. Mary contributed to The Rehabilitation Institute in Bagayam by starting a fund in order to raise money for the people that could not afford these services and disability treatments.

-On top of the inpatient and outpatient clinical departments, The Rehabilitation Institute is a well-rounded facility that has special clinics on different days of the week.
-With a variety of care, the Rehabilitation Institute in Bagayam continues ongoing research to better prosthetics, have cost effective equipment, incorporate virtual reality with the rehabilitation, and advance research in spinal cord regeneration.

 The institute was inaugurated by the then Union Health Minister Dr. Sushila Nayyar, on 26 November 1966.